 COMPUTATIONAL SOCIAL SCIENCE WORKSHOP

-This workshop is open to the Yale community and will be held in a hybrid format.
-Current Yale faculty, students, and staff are encouraged to attend in person.
-Participants will also be able to attend remotely on Zoom.
-To receive announcements and invitations to attend either in person or remotely, please subscribe at https://csap.yale.edu/computational-social-science-workshop.
+This workshop is open to the Yale community and will be held in person.
+To receive regular announcements and attendance information, please subscribe to the seminar series at https://csap.yale.edu/computational-social-science-workshop.

 This workshop is cosponsored by the Center for the Study of American Politics (CSAP) and the Yale School of Management (SOM) with support from the Initiative for Leadership and Organization at SOM